 13. Floor lamp (Target)

 Having extra lighting is very useful for the living room.
-If there is no window nearby, a floor lamp is a great alternative to brighten the room.
+A floor lamp is a great alternative to brighten the space if no window is nearby.

 14. Black & Decker vacuum (Amazon)

-A vacuum cleaner can be handy for cleaning up dirt, food crumbs, and dust in your apartment.
+A vacuum cleaner can be handy for cleaning up your apartment’s dirt, food crumbs, and dust.
 Especially if you live with other people, apartments tend to get dirty much faster than expected, so having a vacuum cleaner is essential.
 This one gets great reviews.

 15. Mattress and bed frame (Amazon)